-Dr. Ebony Butler, Phd talks to Dr Trosclair on A Doctors Perspective Podcast.
+Dr. Shiloh Catanese PsyD talks to Dr. Justin Trosclair DC on A Doctor's Perspective Podcast.…

 The unique perspective of the black community and psychology.
 We transition into exercise psychology, shifting mindsets to master food issues, and family roadblocks.
 Dr Ebony Butler developed paid workshops, food blogging, Live videos and more.
 What people are experiencing and What led to these behaviors and How to analyze these dynamics specifically in the black community?
 We don’t want to look like we are crazy, what goes on in your house-stays in your house and other ways that not only cultural but geographical differences affect our psychology.